PeterKwesiAnsah/phonebook/README.md

   - `index.tsx` renders the page located at `http:///localhost:3000`, which contains the overview of the application
   - `_app`: global `App` component that wraps around your entire app.
 This file is used to add global styles , redux etc
   - `page/index.tsx`: page that will display an overview of subscribers
+  - `overview`: folder represents the overview data, behaving as a standalone app
+  - `view`: folder represents the table data, behaving as a standalone app
   - `public`: folder for serving static assets such as images, fonts, etc.
   - `store`: folder contains the redux store
   - `types`: folder contains type utilities for the app